unageek/inari/README.md

 ## Supported Platforms

-The following CPUs are supported:
+The following CPUs are supported and continuously tested:

 - **x86-64**

   Haswell-based and newer processors are supported.

   You need to specify the target CPU when building a crate that depends on inari.
-One way to do that is using a [configuration file](https://doc.rust-lang.org/cargo/reference/config.html) in your project (see [example](https://github.com/unageek/graphest/blob/main/.cargo/config.toml); you may want to change `native` to `haswell` for the best compatibility if you are going to distribute binaries).
+One way to do that is by using a [configuration file](https://doc.rust-lang.org/cargo/reference/config.html) in your project (see [example](https://github.com/unageek/graphest/blob/main/.cargo/config.toml); you may want to change `native` to `haswell` for the best compatibility if you are going to distribute binaries).

 - **AArch64 (ARM64)**

-When using the Cargo feature `gmp` (see below), target platforms are limited to the ones that are supported by the [`gmp-mpfr-sys`](https://crates.io/crates/gmp-mpfr-sys) crate.
+When using the Cargo feature `gmp` (see below), target platforms are limited to those that are supported by the [`gmp-mpfr-sys`](https://crates.io/crates/gmp-mpfr-sys) crate.
 For example, MSVC is not supported.

 ## Cargo Features

 - `gmp` (enabled by default) - Enables [operations](https://docs.rs/inari/latest/inari/_docs/conformance/) that depend on GMP and MPFR.
-You can opt out the feature to reduce dependencies.
-Even in that case, you still have access to all operations required by certain kind of tasks, such as making fast robust predicates for computational geometry.
+You can opt out of the feature to reduce dependencies.
+Even in that case, you still have access to all operations required by certain kinds of tasks, such as making fast robust predicates for computational geometry.

 ## [Changelog](CHANGELOG.md)